home-assistant/developers.home-assistant/blog/2024-10-31-core-config-moved.md

 The definition of the core config class, an instance of which is available as `hass.config` has been moved from `homeassistant/core.py` to `homeassistant/core_config.py`.
 Custom integrations which currently import `Config` from `homeassistant.core` need to be updated to instead import from `homeassistant.core_config`.

 :::info
-Many custom integration have incorrect type annotations where the `config` object passed to the integration's `async_setup` is specified as a `Config` instance:
+Many custom integrations have incorrect type annotations where the `config` object passed to the integration's `async_setup` is specified as a `Config` instance:
 ```py
 from homeassistant.core import Config